geffrey237/R-project/README.md

 ## Keep in mind that many states have populations below 5 million and are bunched up.
 We may gain further insights from making this plot in the log scale.
 Transform the variables using the log10 transformation and then plot them.
-2. Create a histogram of the state populations.
+2. Create a histogram of the state populations. note : We can see that there is a wide range of values with most of them between 2 and 3 and one very extreme case with a murder rate of more than 15

-3. Generate boxplots of the state populations by region.
+4. Generate boxplots of the state populations by region.